reinrl/port_organization_comparison/README.md

 ```

 To retrieve your clientId and clientSecret, open your [Port application}(https://app.port.io).
 Click on the "..." button in the top right corner, and select "Credentials".
 These values can be found on the "Organization" tab.

+**Note:** This project is only intended to compare two environments at a time, as the output for file differences only contains a left (source) and right (destination) pane.

 Execute the configuration data retrieval: